-After collecting and processing data from Principals, the next step involves taking the resulting data elements (e.g., chargeable miles and fuel consumed as the basis for tax refund or offset), calculating charges owed as well as credits or offsets based on a rate table (updated based on policy inputs), applying charges and credits to an account, calculating amounts owed or refunds due, and assessing a charge or issuing a refund.
+- After collecting and processing data from Principals, the next step involves calculating charges owed as well as credits or offsets based on a rate table, applying charges and credits to an account, calculating amounts owed or refunds due, assessing a charge or issuing a refund.
 The result of this automated back-end function is an invoice and account statement that can be mailed, emailed, or otherwise delivered to an account holder for payment.
-This could possibly include a refund check or refund direct deposit for instances when a refund is owed and where policy and regulations allow for refunds rather than for credits to carry forward to the next billing cycle.

-- For Method A, the road usage charge system will generate an invoice prior to the registration renewal date each year with a new charge corresponding to the current annual fee, as determined by policy-makers.
+This could include a refund check or refund direct deposit for instances when a refund is owed and where policy and regulations allow for refunds rather than for credits to carry forward to the next billing cycle. - For Method A, the road usage charge system will generate an invoice prior to the registration renewal date each year with a new charge corresponding to the current annual fee, as determined by policy-makers.
 This will be sent to the Principal allowing for sufficient time for payment before the deadline.
-Should policy allow for periodic payments under Method A, the system will generate invoices more frequently based on prorated charges for any Principals choosing the periodic option. - Under Method B, a Principal will pay estimated road usage charge in advance, which in turn will be posted to the account (see discussion of processing road usage charge payments below).
-If the prepayment is sufficient to cover charges incurred at the outset of the next reporting cycle, the road usage charge system will send an account statement along with a request for the next cycle's estimated road usage charge prepayment.
-Alternatively, it may include an invoice with estimated payment due, calculated automatically by the road usage charge system based on mileage incurred in the previous year. - For Method C, the road usage charge system will continuously calculate charges owed and credits due as data are received, but will issue invoices only periodically either according to a minimum time schedule (e.g., quarterly) or once the account has exceeded a threshold balance (e.g., \$100). - In Method D, like Method B, an account holder will pay estimated road usage charge in advance.
+Should policy allow for periodic payments under Method A, the system will generate invoices more frequently based on prorated charges for any Principals choosing the periodic option. - Under Method B, a Principal will pay the estimated road usage charge in advance, which in turn will be posted to the account (see discussion of processing road usage charge payments below).
+If the prepayment is sufficient to cover charges incurred at the outset of the next reporting cycle, the road usage charge system will send an account statement along with a request for the next cycle's estimated road usage charge prepayment, with any overpayment from the previous year credited towards the next year's estimated road usage charge prepayment.
+Alternatively, it may include an invoice with estimated payment due, calculated automatically by the road usage charge system based on mileage incurred in the previous year. - For Method C, the road usage charge system will continuously calculate charges owed and credits due as data are received, but will issue invoices only periodically either according to a minimum time schedule (e.g., quarterly) or once the account has exceeded a threshold balance (e.g., \$100). - In Method D, like Method B, the Principal will pay estimated road usage charge in advance (whether or not the Principal intends to use location determination technology).
 This payment will be posted to the account (see discussion of processing road usage charge payments below).
 At the end of the year, the Principal submits a current odometer reading.
 If the prepayment was sufficient to cover all charges incurred at the outset of the next reporting cycle, any remaining funds are credited against the next year's mileage.
 If the prepayment was insufficient, the road usage charge system will demand payment for the extra miles, possibly with penalties if the differential was significant.